 Having a good idea on how much you actually need to survive is definitely a step in the right direction, as your new business is more than likely going to be dictating a lot of how your lifestyle changes.
 No two situations are the same, of course.

-But the important thing is to be prepared, have as many plans in place as you can.
+But the important thing is to get ready, have as many plans in place as you can.
 There are always going to surprises and unexpected problems when it comes to starting your own business, CrossFit Gym or not.

 Again, no two situations will ever be the same.
 All you can do is prepare as best you can and take care of yourself and your customers.

-There are more than enough sources and help out there to get you started owning your own CrossFit Gym, so start making those plans, find your ideal space and take that first step.
+There are more than enough sources and help out there to getting you to start owning your own CrossFit Gym.
+So start making those plans, find your ideal space and take that first step.